 Prelaunch content usually mentions an upcoming product only in passing, if at all.
 The heavier the marketplace launch saturation at the time, the more it gets mentioned.
 This is to make sure the audience doesn’t inadvertently buy a competitor’s product because they didn’t even know you had one coming out.

 Key takeaway: Prelaunch content exists to warm the list, expose the audience to key concepts, and generally remind them why they’re paying attention to you in the first place.

 (Incidentally, what you’re reading now is prelaunch piece 3 of 5.
-Usually our Christmas launches run long.)
+Usually our December launches run long.)

 Next, decide on launch content.

 After flirting comes foreplay.
 If flirting is general, foreplay is specific.
 If prelaunch content is general, launch content is specific.

 Launch content is usually tactical if you’re selling non-fiction or information or coaching products.
 If you’re selling fiction, some lead-up information (often “behind the scenes” content) can work well here.

 What we typically do is decide on running 4-8 pieces of launch content.
 The “rules” for if you run more or less launch content are the same as the “rules” for running more or less prelaunch content.